Physical Therapy and Rehabilitation

 Games in San Diego.

 The quad rugby season is from November to April.
-The Sharp Edge team plays in the Federal Building at San Diego's Balboa Park several times a year.
+The San Diego Sharp Wheelchair Rugby Team plays in the Federal Building at San Diego's Balboa Park several times a year.
 The rest of the season they are on the road competing across the country.

-To learn more about joining the Sharp Edge or watching the team play, please call the Recreation Therapy Department at 858-939-3048.
+To learn more about joining the San Diego Sharp Wheelchair Rugby Team or watching the team play, please call the Recreation Therapy Department at 858-939-3048.